 Skull fracture: break in the bone that surrounds the brain

-- Linear skull fracture: More common injury in children than adults.
-It is a simple break in the skull that is straight.
-It may be caused by a car accident or fall.
+Linear skull fracture is a more common brain in children than adults.
+This type of fracture is a simple break or fracture in the skull that is straight.
+Linear skull fracture can be caused by a car accident or fall.

-- Basilar skull fracture: Is a fracture to bones that make up the floor of the skull.
-Basilar skull fractures are usually caused by a severe head trauma of force to the head.
+Basilar skull break to bones that make up the floor of the skull.

-- Depressed skull fractures: May occur from a forceful impact by a blunt object that causes “dents” in the skull bone.
-Depressed skull fractures that are between 1/4-1/2 inch (a skull’s thickness) will often require surgery to elevate the bone and check the brain for possible damage from the force.
+Depressed skull fracture May occur from a forceful impact by a blunt object that causes “dents” in the skull bone.
+This break will often require surgery to elevate the bone.

 Depressed Skull fractures can cause bruising of the tissue, called a contusion.

 However, skull fractures typically accompany damage to a major blood vessel within the head that can cause a hematoma or hemorrhage , or heavy bleeding into or around the brain.